 Yeah, it's an extraordinary development.

-Uh it puts James Comey in the position that Hillary Clinton was in, less of a position because it's only an internal watchdog, but as you know, the prosecutors are waiting for uh any information from the IG before acting.
+It puts James Comey in the position that Hillary Clinton was in, less of a position because it's only an internal watchdog.

-You know, one of the problems I think you need to explain people we do have a Freedom of Information Act.
+You know, one of the problems, I think you need to explain people, we do have a Freedom of Information Act.

-And when I read that you were told that it's going to be three years just to get the what other 47,000 struck page uh uh text messages uh to you.
+And when I read that you are told that it's going to be three years just to get the, what, other 47,000 struck page text messages to you, why do they keep stonewalling?

 Why do they slow walk?